 This is a bit of a no-brainer.
-Watching lots of anime will expose you more and more to hearing the language used naturally, as well as to Japanese culture and customs.
-My listening has always been my strongest part of Japanese simply because I watch so much anime, and when I went to Japan for the first time instead of getting culture shock I got “oh my goodness it’s just like anime!!!”
+Watching lots of anime will expose you more and more to hearing the language used naturally.
+As well as to Japanese culture and customs.
+My listening has always been my strongest part of Japanese simply because I watch so much anime.
+When I went to Japan for the first time I didn’t get culture shock.
+Instead I thought: “oh my goodness it’s just like anime!!!”

-Useful customs and phrases anime can teach you include: entering someone’s home and saying OJYAMASHIMASU which means “I’m sorry for intruding”.
-Or saying ITADAKIMASU before eating and GOCHISOUSAMA DESHITA after you’ve finished eating.
+Useful customs and phrases anime can teach you.
+Such as entering someone’s home and saying OJYAMASHIMASU, which means “I’m sorry for intruding”.
+Or saying ITADAKIMASU before eating.
+And GOCHISOUSAMA DESHITA after you’ve finished eating.